svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 Bit val: 0  0  0  0  0  0  XX XXXX XXXX XXXX XXXX XXXX X 0 0 0
 ```

-Since the value of the pointer (really an index into the array
-that represents the heap storage), made up by the Xed out bits above,
+Since the value of the pointer, made up by the Xed out bits above,
 is only meant to reference other cons cells (which are 8 bytes apart
 in the allocated heap) the bottom three bits are unused.
 The zero in
 position 0 is used to differentiate between pointer and value, thus